The Equality Act 2010 makes it unlawful for an employer to discriminate against employees because of their sex.

-- indirect discrimination: can occur where there is a policy, practice or procedures that applies to all workers, but particularly disadvantages workers of a particular sex.
+Can occur where a workplace rule, practice or procedure is applied to all workers, but disadvantages people of a particular sex.
 For example, a requirement that job applicants must be six feet tall could be met by significantly fewer women than men.
 Indirect discrimination can sometimes be justified in particular situations.